-Lifting Japan's Fauna and Environmental Conservation Initiatives to Global Standards

-Since 2008, JAC has been engaged in an activity called "One Placement creates one Plant to save the Planet" (which we refer to as the PPP Project) on the islands of Bali in Indonesia and Borneo in Malaysia, under which a plant is planted for each person who changes jobs through the work of our group companies around the world.
-So far we have planted more than 140,000 trees, which, in addition to absorbing 500 tons of greenhouse gases (GHG) annually, are beneficial for the conservation of the local natural environment and for promoting employment.
+Lifting Japan's Fauna and Environmental Conservation Initiatives to Global Standards far we have planted more than 140,000 trees, which, in addition to absorbing 500 tons of greenhouse gases (GHG) annually, are beneficial for the conservation of the local natural environment and for promoting employment.
 In addition to this activity, in 2024 we launched the JAC Moringa Forest Forestation Project in Malaysia, Okinawa, and other places.
 In this project we will reforest wasteland areas by planting trees that include Moringa trees, which absorb high levels of GHG, and native trees at a rate of 10,000 trees annually, and we have named it the JAC Moringa Forest.
 Through this project we will work to create employment for local residents and to restore the natural environment, and aim to achieve carbon neutrality by 2030.